Access Cloud Storage buckets with the Cloud Storage FUSE CSI driver

 The driver natively supports the following ways for you to configure your Cloud Storage-backed volumes:

 You can use the Cloud Storage FUSE CSI driver with file caching to improve the read performance of applications handling small files from Cloud Storage buckets.
 The Cloud Storage FUSE file cache feature is a client-based read cache that allows repeated file reads to be served more quickly from cache storage of your choice.
 You can choose from a range of storage options for the read cache, including Local SSDs and Persistent Disk-based storage, based on your price-performance needs.
 You must opt-in to enable file caching with the Cloud Storage FUSE CSI driver.
-To learn more about best practices for caching, refer to Cloud Storage FUSE performance and best practices.
+To learn more about best practices for caching, refer to Cloud Storage FUSE performance.

 Benefits